Achievable logoAchievable logo

 Options accounts

-As you’ve learned, options are risky short-term securities.
-Due to the risk involved, opening an options account requires the registered representative and firm to take extra care and exercise sound judgment.
-Think about it - imagine you help an inexperienced investor open an options account, and then they sell a short naked call with unlimited risk.
-Later, the account loses immense value, and the investor goes deep into debt.
-How would you feel?
+As you’ve learned, options are risky, short-term securities.
+Because of that risk, opening an options account requires the registered representative and the firm to use extra care and sound judgment.
+For example, imagine helping an inexperienced investor open an options account and then allowing them to sell a short naked call, which has unlimited risk.
+If the account later loses substantial value and the investor goes into debt, the firm and the representative will face serious consequences.

-Registered representatives must help customers understand the benefits and risks of investing in options, which is accomplished through the account opening process.
-FINRA Rule 2360 requires the following protocols to be followed when an options account is opened:
+Registered representatives must help customers understand both the benefits and the risks of options.
+Much of that happens during the account-opening process.
+FINRA Rule 2360 requires the following protocols when an options account is opened:

 1. Customer completes a new account form